ASPHYXIA AND HYPOXIC-ISCHEMIC ENCEPHALOPATHY IN MATURE INFANTS

 In some cases, the cause of HIE or fetal loss is obvious, e.g., placental abruption, cord accident, or presumed cardiovascular stress during a difficult delivery.
 In many others, it is difficult to pinpoint.
 Prenatal factors (eclampsia, hypercoagulability and other maternal conditions, placental pathology) increase the risk of an adverse outcome, but neonatal encephalopathy and fetal death can occur without such predisposing factors.
 In a few cases, neonatal encephalopathy develops in the postnatal period as a result of septic shock, persistent fetal circulation, and other causes.
 Also, pathology that develops initially before or during birth, e.g., meconium aspiration, plays out in the postnatal period, adding to the initial insult.

 Two main patterns of brain damage have been defined by MRI and neuropathological studies: moderate ischemia causes mainly cortical damage in the border zones between major arterial territories (a parasagittal band of cortex that arches from the frontal to the occipital pole); severe ischemia damages the deep nuclei and the brainstem.
 These patterns correspond to the neuropathology seen in animal models of perinatal asphyxia.
 While lesions that confined to these patterns are seen in many cases, frequntly, the topography of damage varies and the two patterns overlap: cortical lesions are more extensive and irregular than the parasagittal area or they fall within rather than between vascular territories, and damage of deep nuclei is accompanied by cortical injury.
 However, unlike adults, the basal ganglia, thalamus and brainstem of mature infants are affected more severely than the cerebral cortex and hippocampus, probably because they have higher energy demands and more developed neurotransmission compared to the cortex.
+A similar predilection for the basal ganglia and brainstem is seen in the Leigh Syndrome, a mitochondrial encephalopathy that affects young children.
 Also, similar patterns of injury are seen sometimes in premature infants along with white matter pathology.

 In adults, HIE causes cortical atrophy, but the basic structure of the brain and the gyral pattern are preserved.